 It’s very easy to over season and over spice vegan barbecue sauces, but sometimes less really is more.
 Remember, you’re making the sauce to complement your vegan barbecue food, not smother it.
 I have to admit that I’m a bit of a chilli addict, so for me it’s very easy to set my mouth on fire, annihilating all other flavours – but then I can’t actually appreciate the food I’ve cooked.
 Therefore, when you’ve worked so hard to make a delicious burger or a flavoursome flatbread, give yourself some credit and let yourself taste it!

 One example of when to be wary is when making mayo.
-It’s very tempting to get overexcited at the extra virgin olive, but I find that the rich flavour gives mayo a bitter taste – go for the mildly flavoured rapeseed or sunflower oil, allowing you to enjoy the creaminess of the mayo.
+It’s very tempting to get overexcited at the extra virgin olive oil, but I find that the overly rich flavour gives mayonnaise a bitter taste – go for the mildly flavoured rapeseed or sunflower oil, allowing you to enjoy the creaminess of the mayo.

 It’s also easy to go overboard with the smoked paprika.
 But it's a barbecue sauce, right?
 It’s gotta be smoky.
 True, but remember when you cook anything on the barbecue, there will be the natural smoky flavour from the charcoal and you don’t want to completely mask that.
 Also, smoked paprika can become overpowering very easily, so watch out!